JuanParker1/vuenex/src/events/useClickOutside/README.md

 ## Function

 It's possible to specify custom `options`, for example detect `mousedown` or `mouseup` event outside of an element.
-Also,

 ### API